MattLemmon/StickBallClone/readme.txt

 Zip" link - right side of screen toward the bottom.)

 Once you have copied the git repo, `cd` into the StickBall folder and execute `bundle install`.
-This will install three gems: Gosu, Chingu, and Ashton, and possibly a few dependencies as well.
+This will install two gems: Gosu and Chingu, and possibly a few dependencies as well.

 Once the gems are installed, execute: